campbe13/JS320-2021/13-react-setup/README.md

 C:\Users\youruserid\Documents\JS\my-app\> npm start
 ```
 ![image](https://user-images.githubusercontent.com/1751207/141199339-94c3c29a-7f4f-41c3-a3c6-eb197c752834.png)

+Step 4 -  save it
+If you make changes to the code you will want to save it.
+You will notice there is a `.git` directory already (the product of `git init`) so you need to
+1. create a repo through your git server web interface
+1. add it as a remote `git remote add origin <your repo URI>`
+2. verify it `git remote -v`
+3. then you can add/commit/push etc

 Note: if you are running in the lab you must backup your data to keep it, the C: drive will be wiped on reboot.